 Advice varies according to the contents of an enema, but most people should avoid using an enema if they have kidney or heart conditions.

-Older people tend to have greater risks of adverse effects and should avoid using enemas unless necessary.
+Older adults tend to have greater risks of adverse effects and should avoid using enemas unless necessary.

 There are some risks with the use of enemas at home.